IniciGrupsConversesTendències

 Wikipedia en anglès (5)

-Named one of 100 Leadership & Success Books to Read in a Lifetime by Amazon Editors An innovation classic.
-From Steve Jobs to Jeff Bezos, Clay Christensen's work continues to underpin today's most innovative leaders and organizations.
-The bestselling classic on disruptive innovation, by renowned author Clayton M. Christensen.
 His work is cited by the world's best-known thought leaders, from Steve Jobs to Malcolm Gladwell.
-In this classic bestseller--one of the most influential business books of all time--innovation expert Clayton Christensen shows how even the most outstanding companies can do everything right--yet still lose market leadership.
+In this classic bestseller-one of the most influential business books of all time-innovation expert Clayton Christensen shows how even the most outstanding companies can do everything right-yet still lose market leadership.
 Christensen explains why most companies miss out on new waves of innovation.
 No matter the industry, he says, a successful company with established products will get pushed aside unless managers know how and when to abandon traditional business practices.
 Offering both successes and failures from leading companies as a guide, The Innovator's Dilemma gives you a set of rules for capitalizing on the phenomenon of disruptive innovation.
-Sharp, cogent, and provocative--and consistently noted as one of the most valuable business ideas of all time--The Innovator's Dilemma is the book no manager, leader, or entrepreneur should be without.

 No s'han trobat descripcions de biblioteca.